John Shelton (British Army officer)

-Colonel John Shelton (1790/91 – 13 May 1845) was an officer of the British Army who commanded the 44th (East Essex) Regiment of Foot during the First Anglo-Afghan War and was second-in-command to Major General Sir William Elphinstone.
-He was one of only a small number of British soldiers to survive the disastrous 1842 retreat from Kabul, in which a British army column of 4,500 men and 12,000 civilians was massacred by Afghan tribesmen as it attempted to march to Jalalabad.
+Brigadier General John Shelton (1790/91 – 13 May 1845) was an officer of the British Army who commanded the 44th (East Essex) Regiment of Foot during the First Anglo-Afghan War and was second-in-command to Major General Sir William Elphinstone.
+He was one of only a small number of British soldiers to survive the disastrous 1842 retreat from Kabul, in which a British army column of 4,500 men and 12,000 civilians was massacred by Afghan tribesmen as it attempted to march to Jalalabad while partially disarmed.
 He was widely disliked as a tyrannical and ineffective commander whose failures led to the annihilation of his regiment and whose accidental death was cheered by his men, but he also had a deserved reputation for great physical bravery.

 Early career

 Shelton was commissioned into the army as an ensign in the 9th (East Norfolk) Regiment of Foot on 21 November 1805.
 Two years later he became a lieutenant.
 In 1808 he saw action at the battles of Roliça, Vimiero and Corunna in Portugal.
 The regiment was subsequently recalled to Britain.
 Shelton took part in the disastrous Walcheren expedition of 1809 before returning to the Iberian Peninsula in 1812–13.
 During those years he participated in the battles of Badajoz, Burgos, Salamanca and Vittoria before being severely wounded at the siege of San Sebastián, losing his right arm.
 It was said that he stood unmoved outside his tent while a surgeon amputated the limb.

 In 1817 Shelton transferred to the 44th (East Essex) Regiment of Foot and was posted to India in 1822.
 The regiment fought at Arakan in Burma in March 1824 during the First Anglo-Burmese War, in which Shelton displayed conspicuous courage.
 A year later, on 6 February 1825, he became regimental major and was promoted to lieutenant-colonel on 16 September 1827.
 He acquired a reputation as a harsh and imperious commander over the next 13 years in India with the regiment.